Pintu764/Microsoft-Azure-fundamental-AZ-900-notes/Architecture-and-Services/Core-Architecture/READ.md

 **Sovereign regions** are Azure instances that are isolated from the "main" Azure instance, and are used for organizations that need to comply with certain regulations.

-### Describe Azure resources and resource groups
-Resources are the "fundamental" unit in Azure.
-A VM instance is an Azure resource.
-Resource groups are collections of resources.

-- A resource must be part of a resource group
-- A resource can _only_ be part of a single resource group
-- Properties of the resource group get inherited by all the resources it contains

 ### Describe subscriptions
 A way of organizing resources in terms of